appsquickly/typhoon/README.md

 #### _Reams_ of it?!?

-(It helps if you roll your 'R', as-in 'Rrrrrream' on the above sentence, and say it in the same tone of voice, like the guy in Oliver Twist, when he asks for some more.
+(It helps if you roll your 'R', (as-in 'Rrrrrreeeeams!?!??') on the above sentence, and say it in the same tone of voice, like the guy in Oliver Twist, when he asks for some more.

 ![Mooooooore?](http://www.appsquick.ly/oliver-twist.jpg)